sanderslab/sanderslab.github.io/_pages/home.md

 ![]({{ site.url }}{{ site.baseurl }}/images/latest_collage.png){: style="width: 600px; float: left;margin-right: 20px; border: 10px"}

-Our laboratory is interested in the development and validation of novel machine learning algorithms that can tackle multimodal data ranging from magnetic resonance imaging scans to high resolution microscopy data.
+Our laboratory is interested in the development and validation of novel machine learning algorithms that can tackle multimodal data ranging from magnetic resonance imaging scans to high resolution microscopy images.

 We are currently interested in the following questions that have clinical relevance:

 1. **Neurodegeneration** -- How can we develop software frameworks that can assist dementia screening in various settings?
 2. **Digital pathology** -- How can we build clinical-grade software tools to complement the pathologist workflow?

-We are also interested in the following questions that have computational relevance:
+We are also interested in the following frameworks that have computational relevance:

-1. **Domain generalization** -- How can we construct deep neural networks that can learn from multimodal data and generalize well across multiple data cohorts?
+1. **Domain generalization** -- Development of deep neural networks that can learn from multimodal data and generalize well across multiple data cohorts
-2. **Representation learning** -- How can we create efficient neural models of high resolution data to process local and contextual information?
+2. **Representation learning** -- Construction of efficient neural models on high resolution data to process local and contextual information

 ### Joining our laboratory
 We form small teams comprising individuals with complementary expertise and work persistently to build comprehensive solutions.
 If you are interested in joining us, then we encourage you to contact an active lab member and talk about your interests.